Local History Broadmayne

 This association was formed in 2009 by a group of people who wanted to discover the history of Broadmayne, as there appeared to be little documentation except for the churches.

 The group discovered local evidence of World War 2 when they walked Knighton Heath Wood where there had been an important airfield.
 This theme was taken forward with the national celebrations of the D-Day landings when in 1944 hundreds of American soldiers left their billets in Broadmayne for the battle.
-Local History Broadmayne is preparing to mark the sites of the camps with information plaques round the village and West Knighton.
-This is being done in conjunction with the curator of the D-Day Museum at Portland.
+Local History Broadmayne worked with the Castletown D-Day Centre at Portland and the Parish Council in the siting of a permanent memorial, at the corner of Cowleaze and Chalky Roads, to the troops stationed in the village..

 A walk in the Puddletown Woods showed a possible ‘sand trail’ going through the woods to the brick works in Broadmayne.
 A local expert on brick making then led a village walk showing the old kiln at Conygar.
 This was followed by a tour of the deserted medieval village at Friarmayne.
 The chief County Archaeologist also led a walk round the important barrows at Came.